 RCS District Transformation Strategy 3: Ensure all students' equitable access to safe, modern educational facilities and appropriate learning resources.
 The "I" for "Innovative" highlights our focus on using instructional technology as a means to improve learning and effective communication skills.
 We strive to create a culture where students are encouraged to be creative with the resources they are afforded.

 RCS District Transformation Strategy 4: Initiate, sustain, and leverage strong external partnerships that support student learning and school success.
 The "E" for "Empowered" is a reflection of the need to teach students to be independent and to accomplish their goals.
 However, this skill must be done in collaboration with others.
 While independence and confidence is key to success, success is maximized when we synergize with others.
-We seek to work with our current partnerships and expend them in an effort to teach students to be empowered to work collaboratively for success.
+We seek to work with our current partnerships and expand them in an effort to teach students to be empowered to work collaboratively for success.

 Analysis of Organizational and Instructional Effectiveness